Military Provost Guard Service

 The Military Provost Guard Service (MPGS) is responsible for maintaining physical security at British Armed Forces locations throughout Great Britain.
 It is one of three constituent units of the Adjutant General's Corps Provost Branch (the other two parts being the Royal Military Police and the Military Provost Staff).
 The Provost branch is the responsibility of the Provost Marshal who is a Brigadier from the Royal Military Police.
 The MPGS also works alongside the unarmed Ministry of Defence Guard Service (MGS).
 In Northern Ireland, armed security at Ministry of Defence establishments is provided by the uniformed civilian Northern Ireland Security Guard Service in a similar manner to that of the MPGS in Great Britain.

 History and operational role

+Duties

 The MPGS was formed in the wake of structural changes of the Armed Forces and the increased threat of terrorism in 1997.